Skip to main content

 Two Persons Working Together in Hex Shape

-Students receives College and Career Readiness services in preparation for their post-secondary transition such as career preparation, college research, local job research, internships, resume and portfolio assistance, work permits, etc. The Career Center services include provides students career assessment, career counseling, Career Preparation Class, job coaching, job placement services, access to Career Fairs, College Presentations, and Financial Aid workshops.
+Students receive College and Career Readiness services in preparation for their post-secondary transition toward employment, higher education, trade school, or other training.
+College and Career Center provide students services in career preparation, college research, local job research, internships, resume and portfolio assistance, work permits, etc. The College and Career Center services also provides students career assessment, career counseling, Career Preparation Class, job coaching, job placement services, access to Career Fairs, College Presentations, and Financial Aid workshops.
 After graduation, CSDR students continue receiving services until they achieve their employment goals.
 Contact us for more information.

 Red Outlined Hex Shaped Logo - Your Future Starts Here